 Anker Aurdal frequently found inspiration for her work in poetry.
 Words and phrases would sometimes trigger creative processes, either by taking the atmosphere of a poem as her point of departure, rendering it as poetry of her own in threads and colors, or by weaving sentences directly into the work itself.
 To highlight this aspect of her practice, the museum has invited eight notable Norwegian contemporary poets to write new poems for an anthology that will be published as a supplement to the exhibition.

 Also in conjunction with the exhibition, the Astrup Fearnley Museet will release a major monograph about Synnøve Anker Aurdal.
 A number of Norwegian and international scholars have been invited to contribute to this project.
 Scheduled for publication after the exhibition, the monograph will include photographs and texts that document, describe and discuss the works in depth, drawing on recent research.

-Anker Aurdal was educated at the weaving school run by the sisters Karen and Ragnhild Prestgard in Lillehammer and at the Statens Kvindelige Industriskole in Oslo from 1932 to 1934.
-In 1941 she had her debut with an exhibition at Kunstnerforbundet.
-The artist created several public commissions, including Høyseteteppet (1958-61) in Håkonshallen in Bergen (with Ludvig Eikaas and Sigrun Berg) and Norway’s gift to Iceland for its 1100th anniversary in 1974.
-In 1982 she represented Norway at the Venice Biennale.
-Several of Anker Aurdal’s key works can be found in the Astrup Fearnley Collection, and we look forward to sharing them with our audience.
+Synnøve Anker Aurdal (1908–2000) received her introduction to tapestry weaving at a course held by the sisters Karen and Ragnhild Prestgard in Lillehammer.
+She continued her training at Statens Kvindelige Industriskole (the State Women’s Industrial School) in Oslo in the years 1932–34.
+In 1941, she had her exhibition debut at the prestigious Kunstnerforbundet.
+In the years that followed, she completed a number of commissions for public artworks, including Høyseteteppet (1958–61) in Håkonshallen in Bergen (with Ludvig Eikaas and Sigrun Berg) and Norway’s official gift to Iceland on the occasion of the latter’s 1,100th jubilee in 1974.
+In 1982, she represented Norway at the Venice Biennale.